deinleinT/toolset/README.md

 * If the download of the zip-file was successful, the corresponding row of the specification in the *REFERENCE-EXCELFILE.xlsx* will be updated.
 * In the last step there are a *check-txt*-file and a *log-file* generated with additionally information.
 * Use the *REFERENCE-EXCELFILE.xlsx* for following updates.
 The only thing you have to do is to download the *LATEST-EXCELFILE.xlsx* as described in the first step.
+* **NEW**: Since version 1.3 it is possible to extract only Word-documents from the corresponding Zip-file (without conversion to pdf), if the optional parameter *-w* is passed.
+You can pass both optional parameters (*-3* *-w*, the order does not matter) or just one of it.

 **Attention!**
 The converting into pdf might take a while, especially when you use the script the first time and many zip-files are downloaded.